protectmango/CPP-Notes-Basics-To-Advance/Day20/README.md

     - Queue

 ## Vector

+- A `vector` is a dynamic array that can grow or shrink in size as needed.
+It stores elements in contiguous memory, allowing for fast random access.

 - It is a templated class.
 - It is having only one end.
 - Insertion/Deletion of data if faster at slower at first/middle.